 The actual soil evaporation is set to zero for temperatures below the threshold temperature and for negative potential evaporation estimates (condensation).
+It may also be affected by frozen soil model, which then limit evaporation to the liquid part of soil water.

-A river with an area (i.e. is a class), flooded floodplains and lakes are assumed to evaporate at the potential rate, when the air temperature is above the threshold temperature (ttmp).
+A river with an area (i.e. has a class), flooded floodplains and lakes are assumed to evaporate at the potential rate, when the air temperature is above the threshold temperature (ttmp).
 Evaporation is limited by the water body's volume.